Kamallakshmi/devTinder/apiList.md

   RECEIVING THE CONNECTION REQUEST(to accept and reject it)

-- POST /request/review/accepted/:requestId
-- POST /request/review/rejected/:requestId
+- POST /request/review/:status/:requestId // Status can be accept or reject from receiver end

 ## 4.userRouter